FreakDev/ai-jsx-model-providers/README.md

 console.log( await AI.createRenderContext().render(<ImageToText />) );
 ```

+By using the OllamaImage component, the image will be automatically encoded to a base64 string (as required by the Llava model).
+Note that in this example the image is a local file but you can also use remote images with an absolute url : http://domain/path/file.jpg.

 Note : the `<OllamaImage />` component will only work with the llava model (if used with another model the base64 encoded image will be added as is to the prompt, which will probably make the LLM ouput weird things)